PeterDomanski/BG-Prediction-for-Type-1-Diabetics-using-DRL/README.md

     - window_size [int]: specify length of window (single or multi step)
     - min_attribute_val [float]: specify minimum value of attribute, e.g., CGM
     - max_attribute_val [float]: specify maximum value of attribute, e.g., CGM
+    - forecasting_steps [int]: specify number of steps to forecast in multi step scenario

 ### Visualization in Tensorboard
 Navigate to logging directory of interest and type  (in the terminal)